-Sophie has appreciated the support here, and made use of the Academic Skills Centre and Disability Resource Service throughout studying, saying they ‘are both super accommodating’ at helping with assignments and workloads.
+Sophie has appreciated the support here, and made use of the Academic Skills Centre and Equity & Disability Service throughout studying, saying they ‘are both super accommodating’ at helping with assignments and workloads.

 She gives back to UC as a Residential Assistant with University Hall, a role that supports students living on campus and organising hall events.